ZhenxinLi/TechChallenge/readme.md

   over an Internet Protocol (IP) network will be directed.
 And finally is a load balancer and its listener attached to the web to distribute incoming application traffic across multiple targets

+### - Ansible

+  Ansible has been chosen to automate the deployment process.
+The `run-ansible.sh` in the `../ansible/scripts` directory outputs the ip of the subnet we are deploying our web into, as well as the postgres database parameters for configuration.

+  After gathering the outputs the `run-ansible.sh` then invokes the ansible playbook, which helps us to deploy the application in an automated manner as scripted in the playbook.